Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 - `max_name_table_size` (9) – maximum size of the [name lookup](#prefix-name-and-datatype-lookups).
 This field is OPTIONAL and defaults to 0 (no lookup).
 If the field is set to 0, the name lookup MUST NOT be used in the stream.
 If the field is set to a positive value, the name lookup SHOULD be used in the stream and the size of the lookup MUST NOT exceed the value of this field.
 - `max_prefix_table_size` (10) – maximum size of the [prefix lookup](#prefix-name-and-datatype-lookups).
 This field is OPTIONAL and defaults to 0 (no lookup).
 If the field is set to 0, the prefix lookup MUST NOT be used in the stream.
 If the field is set to a positive value, the prefix lookup SHOULD be used in the stream and the size of the lookup MUST NOT exceed the value of this field.
 - `max_datatype_table_size` (11) – maximum size of the [datatype lookup](#prefix-name-and-datatype-lookups).
 This field is OPTIONAL and defaults to 0 (no lookup).
 If the field is set to 0, the datatype lookup MUST NOT be used in the stream (which effectively prohibits the use of [datatype literals](#literals)).
 If the field is set to a positive value, the datatype lookup SHOULD be used in the stream and the size of the lookup MUST NOT exceed the value of this field.
+- `version` (15) – [version tag](#versioning) of the stream.
+This field is REQUIRED.
+    - The version tag is encoded as a varint.
+The version tag MUST be greater than 0.
+    - The producer of the stream MUST set the version tag to the version tag of the implementation.
+    - The consumer SHOULD throw an error if the version tag is greater than the version tag of the implementation.
+    - The consumer SHOULD throw an error if the version tag is zero.
+    - The consumer SHOULD NOT throw an error if the version tag is not zero but lower than the version tag of the implementation.
+    - The producer may use version tags greater than 1000 to indicate non-standard versions of the protocol.

 ### Prefix, name, and datatype lookups